MoE-Infinity: Efficient MoE Inference on Personal Machines with Sparsity-Aware Expert Cache: Practical Concerns

-Potentially, we could enhance our EAMC design by employing clustering algorithms to identify a representative subset of EAMs for inclusion in the EAMC.
-The high computational complexity of the clustering algorithm makes this enhancement difficult to deploy.
+\mypar{Runtime optimizations} The high computational complexity of the clustering algorithm makes this enhancement difficult to deploy.
 Consider the case of serving Arctic-128x4B for the FLAN dataset (which includes 66 LLM tasks).
 The clustering algorithm needs to handle over 1 million EAMs, each forming a 4480-dimensional vector (the flattened EAM).
 To our knowledge, no existing clustering libraries (e.g., FAISS~\cite{faiss}) can efficiently handle this workload.
 Hence, we adhered to the above simple but effective design for EAMC and left its enhancement with clustering algorithms for future work.